blackpuppy/docs/en/contributing/documentation.rst

 Documentation
 #############

 Contributing to the documentation is simple.
-The files are hosted on http://github.com/cakephp/docs.
+The files are hosted on https://github.com/cakephp/docs.
 Feel free to fork the repo, add your changes/improvements/translations and give back by issuing a pull request.
-You can even edit the docs online with github, without ever downloading the files.
+You can even edit the docs online with GitHub, without ever downloading the files -- the "Improve this Doc" button on any given page will direct you to GitHub's online editor for that page.

 Translations
 ============